microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ### Test that it all works

-Let's check that everything works by adding a `<vscode-button>` to the webview and then opening the extension in the Extension Development Host window by pressing `F5`.
+Let's check that everything works by adding a `<vscode-button>` to the webview HTML and then opening the extension in the Extension Development Host window by pressing `F5`.

 ```typescript
 // file: src/panels/HelloWorldPanel.ts